 The most common injuries in most workplaces come from slips and falls, so it’s a good idea that you take these suggestions to heart on how you can make the floor itself safer.

-Floor Signs: Floor signs (such as these) are a great way to enhance safety and serve a number of purposes.
+Floor Signs: Floor signs are a great way to enhance safety and serve a number of purposes.
 You can use them to signal workers as to when they have to wear certain gear, for example reminding them that hard hats are required beyond a certain point.
 Some floor signs can also be placed on other places, such as table and work counter surfaces to remind people to wear gloves or safety glasses.

 Floor Marker Tape: Floor tape is a versatile tool that can be manipulated exactly to your needs.
 Creating safe walking lanes, indicating flow direction, and designating areas for certain materials and processes.
-Floor tape can also be colored (some examples found here) to help create an easy visual indicator for different areas of the work floor.
+Floor tape can also be colored to help create an easy visual indicator for different areas of the work floor.
 If you have carts, bins, or work stations that move a lot, floor tape can be a great way to make sure these items are organized and returned to their places after each shift or day.

 The footwear employees choose to wear varies wildly with personal preference, and by extension in how much grip or slip resistance they provide.
 Consider requiring certain footwear from all employees; providing slip resistant shoes has been shown to reduce slips and falls, which, to reiterate, account for a large percentage of on the job injuries.